gildofabregat/RDD---Named-Entity-Recognition---2018-/README.md

 Use of deep learning for the recognition of named entities in the RDD corpus.

 ## Instructions for run the experiment

+For this experiment Dependency-Based Word Embeddings has been used [1]
 ```bash
 curl http://u.cs.biu.ac.il/~yogo/data/syntemb/deps.words.bz2 --output deps.words.bz2
 bzip2 -d deps.words.bz2